rascol/Raspberry-Pi-PPS-Client/README.md

 ## No Internet Time

-Currently the default for setting whole second time-of-day updates is to query NIST time servers over the Internet.
+As of PPS-Client v1.5.0 the default for setting whole second time-of-day updates is to query NIST time servers over the Internet.
 You may want use some other program to handle setting time-of-day updates.
 To tell PPS-Client that it should totally ignore how the clock seconds are set, after installation use a setting in **/etc/pps-client.conf**:
 ```
 ~ $ sudo nano /etc/pps-client.conf
 ```